X 2 3x 1 Factor

 VII.
 The Significance of Unfactorable (with integers) Quadratic Expressions

-It’s important to understand that not all quadratic expressions can be factored neatly using integers. x² + 3x + 1 is a prime example.
+It’s important to understand that not all quadratic expressions can be factored neatly using integers.
+Because of that, x² + 3x + 1 is a prime example.
 The inability to factor with integers doesn't diminish its importance; it simply means we need to use other methods, such as the quadratic formula or completing the square, to analyze and solve the corresponding quadratic equation.
 These methods are fundamental tools in algebra and provide valuable insights into the nature of quadratic functions.

 VIII.
 Applications of Factoring Quadratic Expressions